gerbenvoshol/GROM/README.md

 `-z Minimum split-read mapped length (each split) [default=30]`

 Split-reads less than the minimum may not support variants based on the split.
 Split-reads may still support variants based on discordant pairs (paired-reads).

+`-I Ignore lower/upper case difference in contig names in reference and BAM file.
+[Not ignored by default]`

+Use if case of contig names in reference differs from that in BAM file.

+`-O Specify sample ID to be used in VCF header.
+ID will be obtained from BAM file name if not provided.`

+`-f Tabular text output [default=OFF]`

+VCF is the default output format.